muzenplaats/unnamed/README.md

 # unnamed v1.3.5rc
-You and me are the same in freedom while you and I are individuals for the liberty.
+You and me are the same in freedom whilst you and I are individuals for the liberty.

 ## Icon
 ```